dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 **Note**: `tfl` detected the schema.
-This is handy, but if you ever want to apply transformations, you must define the fields yourself.
+This is handy, but if you ever want to apply transformations, or calculate new fields, you must define the fields.
 You could hand-write them, or run `tfl` in `check` mode like this:

 <pre><code>
 > tfl -a NorthWind.xml <strong>-m check</strong>